jackrite/slide-extractor/README.md

 # Slide Extractor
 A python script designed to extract slides from lecture videos.
-This a corrected vesrion from https://github.com/realChesta/slide-extractor/
+This a corrected version from https://github.com/realChesta/slide-extractor/

 It has been corrected for a better detection of the size of the slides in duplicatehandler.py.